In JavaScript, errors are only detected during runtime. Therefore, it is impossible to get compile-time errors when building JavaScript applications.

 • try-catch-finally

-Executable codes that are likely to raise exceptions or cause errors are placed in the try block.
+Executable code that you know may raise exceptions or cause errors should be placed in a try block.

-While the code in the try block executes, when an error is detected, it passes the error to the catch block, and the necessary actions are taken in the catch block.
-If the necessary actions are not taken by the catch block, the application starts to behave abnormally, and a crash is likely to occur.
+When an exception is thrown in the try block, it passes the error to the catch block, and the necessary actions can be taken in the catch block.
+If the necessary actions are not taken by the catch block, the application may behave abnormally, and a crash is likely to occur.

-The code that should be executed when errors occur in the try block is written in the catch block.
-The error handling code is usually written in the catch block.
+The code that should be executed when JavaScript exceptions happen in the try block is written in the catch block.
+The exception handling code is usually written in the catch block.

 The catch block can contain either the user-defined exception handler or the built-in error handler in JavaScript.